 With the other side of the sponge, I applied some “baby pink 062” by Superstar on the nose.
 This soft color will help us create a nice blended gradient with the rainbow that I’ll be applying next.

-With a different half-yellow sponge I applied a rainbow combination from a handmade split-cake.
+With a different half-yellow sponge, I continue shaping my tiger Halloween makeup by applying a rainbow combination from a handmade split-cake.
 I used pastel colors for this split-cake (lalaland / pastel lilac / Henri Jr Blue / Pastel green / bright yellow / soft yellow / bubblegum — all by Superstar.), but the combinations are infinite!
 Give it a try and create your own split-cake too!

 In the School, we have an entire Module dedicate to one-stroke technique and specific sections on color theory, paint activation, efficient work with split-cakes, how to create your own split-cake and even down to how to fix a damaged split-cake!

 Want to find out more about what are these studies about?
 Check out the Curriculum!

 Step 3: The First Outlines of Easy Tiger Face Paint

 I normally recommend starting doing the outlines from these main sections of the design — the eyes and the muzzle with the nose.